Lemgo

-Lemgo ([ˈlɛmɡoː]; Lemge, Lemje) is a small university town in the Lippe district of North Rhine-Westphalia, Germany.
+Lemgo ([ˈlɛmɡoː]; Lemge, Lemje) is a university and old Hanseatic town in the Lippe district of North Rhine-Westphalia, Germany.

 It is situated between the Teutoburg Forest and the Weser Uplands, 25 km east of Bielefeld and 70 km west of Hannover.

-The old Hanseatic town Lemgo has a population of c.
-41,000 (2017) and belongs to the OWL region, which is one of the most important cluster regions for mechanical engineering and industrial electronics in Germany.
+Lemgo is the oldest town in the former principality of Lippe and has a population of c.
+45,000 and belongs to the OWL region, which is one of the most important cluster regions for mechanical engineering and industrial electronics in Germany.
 In 2017 the German Internet portal reisereporter.de placed Lemgo among the most beautiful ten half-timbered towns in Germany.

 History

-It was founded in the 12th century by Bernard II, Lord of Lippe at the crossroad of two merchant routes.
+It was founded 1190 by Bernard II, Lord of Lippe at the crossroad of two merchant routes.
+Therefore it is the oldest town in the Lippe district.

 Lemgo was a member of the Hanseatic League, a medieval trading association of free or autonomous cities in several northern European countries such as the Netherlands, Germany and Poland.
 During the Reformation the city of Lemgo adopted Lutheranism in 1522, whereas otherwise in Lippe, its spread was hampered until 1533 by the opposition of the then Catholic ruling Counts of Lippe.

 In 1605 Simon VI, Count of Lippe adopted Calvinism and demanded the conversion of Lemgo's citizens too using his monarchic privilege of cuius regio, eius religio.
 This led to a dispute with Lemgo.
 The city defied the edict to convert to Calvinism, leading to the Revolt of Lemgo.
 This religious dispute was resolved by the Peace of Röhrentrup in 1617, granting Lemgo the right to determine its faith independently.
 During the 30 Years War, on 15 October 1638, it was put under siege by a combined army of Palatine and Swedish troops, but it was soon lifted upon the approach of a hostile army.
-2 days later, the Battle of Vlotho occurred, about 11 miles from Lemgo.
+Two days later, the Battle of Vlotho occurred, about 11 miles from Lemgo.
 Lippe's Lutheran minority, mostly domiciled in Lemgo, only joined the else Reformed Church of Lippe in 1882, however, retaining its Confession of Augsburg with the Lutheran congregations forming a separate classis within the Lippe church since 1888.

 British Army

 From 1947 until 1993, Lemgo hosted successive infantry battalions of the British Army, the last one being the Royal Irish Regiment.

 The battalions were based in Stornoway Barracks, known to the locals as Spiegelberg Kaserne.
-The base was previously the location of a Displaced persons camp and before that a Wehrmacht artillery unit.
+The base was previously the location of a displaced persons camp and before that a Wehrmacht artillery unit.

 At the end of World War II, Canadian Section GHQ, 2nd Echelon, HQ 21 Army Group, occupied Spiegelberg Kaserne.
 After this headquarters moved to Oldenburg the site was taken over by the British Army.